JoinColony/colonyHackathon/docs/issue_template.md

-#Welcome to the Colony Hackathon.
-Please add your project name above ^^ as the title of this issue
+#Project Title (Please also add it above ^^ as the title of this issue):

-#Project Description (what's this project all about?)
+#Project Description (1-2 sentences of what this project is, in a nutshell):

-#Team Members (Name, @twitter, @github, email, etc.):
+#Team Members and Contact info (Name, @twitter, @github, email, etc.):

+#Any additional info you might want to share now: